norswap/nanoeth/src/com/norswap/nanoeth/network/sync/README.md

 ## Do we need all blocks?

-A quick remark: geth always fetches all blocks (including block bodies — Nethermind allows just getting the headers).
+Geth always fetches all blocks (including block bodies — Nethermind allows just getting the headers).
 This is not strictly necessary.

 Theoretically, you at least need to download all headers to validate the chain.
 But you don't need to keep these headers around in storage.
 You will need to keep the N most recent blocks to handle re-orgs (the bigger N, the bigger the reorg you can handle without resorting to sync).
+For geth, this value is called `FullImmutabilityThreshold` and has a default value of 90,000 blocks (around two weeks).

 If you can find a block hash off-chain that you trust, you don't even need to validate the chain — you can just start by trusting this block and downloading the state for it.